NAZI BEER HALLS IN MUNICH

 The long-standing degrading coloring of the statements on Adolf Hitler and the Nazi regime worryingly detain the new generations from taking mindful warnings by the painful experience of those, who have lived, suffered, and fought before us.
 Put in the words of recognized historian IAN KERSHAW, the purposeful oversimplification and clichering detach us from the realness.
-Even though the author has entitled one of the chapters of the landmark biography of Hitler as ‘Beer Hall Agitator’, the modern authoritative sources Kershaw and the other respected authors (for example Volker Ulrich and Brigitte Hamann) has used, can offer a factual glimpse beyond the socio-cultural, historical and political curtain of the long-gone Weimar Republic and the Third Reich.
+Even though the author has entitled one of the chapters of the landmark biography of Hitler as ‘Beer Hall Agitator’, the modern authoritative sources Kershaw and the other respected authors (for example Volker Ulrich and Brigitte Hamann) have used, can offer a factual glimpse beyond the socio-cultural, historical and political curtain of the long-gone Weimar Republic and the Third Reich.
 It’s always easier and mindfully cheaper to call the Nazis’ supporters no more than drunk frequenters of the Munich beer halls, tempted by free food and drinks.
-However, it’s way more exciting and substantial to go beyond the established historical cliches, to read the works of the best historians of our times, and to make your own mindful travel to the very heart of Bavaria.
+However, it’s way more exciting and substantial to go beyond the established historical cliches, to read the works of the best historians of our times, and make your own mindful travel to the very heart of Bavaria.

-COMMUNITY SPIRIT IN GERMANY AFTER THE WW1
+COMMUNITY SPIRIT IN GERMANY AFTER WW1

-A bitterness of defeat of Germany and its allies in the Great War (The First World War) went the extra mile beyond the fall of the monarchy, an abdication of Kaiser Wilhelm II and the dictated peace on the pages of the nationally hated Versailles Treaty.
+The bitterness of defeat of Germany and its allies in the Great War (The First World War) went the extra mile beyond the fall of the monarchy, an abdication of Kaiser Wilhelm II and the dictated peace on the pages of the nationally hated Versailles Treaty.
 The following alien occupation of the time-honored german territories, the loss of lands, the challenge of the communist revolution, the cutback of the army up to allusive proportion, and finally the loss of millions of lives on the battlefields, devastating inflation, and necessity.
 Any of these painful issues had the potential to become a one-second spark for heated discussions anywhere from an intimate family ambiance to public places.

 All of this was greeted with incredulous horror by the majority of Germans.
 The sense of outrage and disbelief that swept through the German upper and middle classes like a shock wave was almost universal and had a massive impact on many working-class supporters of the moderate Social Democrats as well.